kshedden/case_studies/methods/factor-overview.md

 ### Analyzing a data matrix using the SVD

 Suppose we have a data matrix $X$ and wish to understand its structure.
-We can begin my double centering the matrix $X$ as discussed above:
+We can begin by double centering the matrix $X$ as discussed above:

 $$
 X_{ij} = m + r_i + c_j + R_{ij}.